syncfusion/blazor-docs/src/charts/range-selector/data.md

 <!-- markdownlint-disable MD036 -->

-# Types of data in Range Selector (SfRangeNavigator)
+# Types of data in the Range Selector (SfRangeNavigator)

 ## Numeric